fh-logician/JLogic/README.md

 ## Process of Parsing

-In order to parse a logical expression, JLogic will use the `parseExpression` method in `logicTree.java` to iterate through the entire expression.
+In order to parse a logical expression, JLogic will use the `parseExpression` method in `LogicTree.java` to iterate through the entire expression.
 It removes all the spaces beforehand because spaces don't necessarily matter in the parsing.

 It will then return an object of the type `Expression` which holds information pertaining to the expressions stored as a `LogicNode` object as the root of a `LogicTree`.